AndyObtiva/glimmer-cs-gladiator/README.md

 ### Text Editor

-- Text Editor with Colored Ruby Syntax Highlighting
+- Text Editor with Colored Syntax Highlighting for [Multiple Languages](#multiple-language-syntax-highlighting)
 - Show Line Numbers
 - Multi-tab support (CMD+SHIFT+[ & CMD+SHIFT+] for tab navigation.
 CMD+1-9 to jump to a specific tab)
 - Drag and drop split pane (drag a file from File Tree or File Lookup List, and it splits the pane)